Registration is open for a limited time.

 - LAST CHANCE to be granted Lifetime Membership!

 This course includes weekly, live coaching calls where you will have the chance to have your questions answered and gain direct support in making changes in your life.
 Participants will be able to share where they are having challenges and gain support in making positive changes in these areas.

 The main hub of the course is the online classroom which includes 8 full and rich modules including video, workbooks, and audio.
 We even have some optional art projects/responses you can do along the way.

-You will be given the blueprint of Simplicity Parenting which guides you through the Four Pillars of Simplification:
+You will work through creating changes in the Four Pillars of Simplification:

 Our environment is the space in which we live; our home and what’s inside.
 This includes toys, books, and clothes as well as general belongings and household clutter.
 When we simplify our child’s environment, we create a space with fewer toys and less visual clutter.
 With fewer toys comes deeper imaginative play, less sibling rivalry, and more cooperation with tidying up.
 Parents who do a major simplification of their environment are often surprised to find their children play more and with more ease and connection.